 “Simply the finest professional development experience of my 10-year teaching career.
 Shame on me for not applying sooner; this experience will change everything I do…for the better!”

 And while most of the activities in these workshops are designed for the students, we will be asking you to participate first-hand to better appreciate and anticipate how your students will respond.
 Out of these experiences, more useful questions, observations and reflections as teachers can occur.
 These workshops introduce Shakespeare & Company’s rationale and strategies for creating dynamic, engaging experiences of Shakespeare in the classroom and the stage.

-Successful participation will yield professional development points towards the 150-point requirement for certification in Massachusetts.
+Successful participation will yield professional development points (PDPs) towards the 150-point requirement for certification in Massachusetts.
 Workshops for teachers, directors and teaching artists are offered in the Berkshires and around the country, and vary in length from a single day to two weeks.